 To define and catalogue Melbourne’s chip ecology, chip enthusiast Brandon Gatgens started minimumchipsmelbourne, an Instagram account that poses two questions: How much should you pay for minimum chips?
 And how many people should a serve feed?
 Every person Gatgens asked had a different answer, so he set out to define the undefinable.

 “I grew up on the beach, and fish’n’chips is part of growing up on the coast,” he says.
 “I thought, ‘I’m going to try to eat as many chips as I can without sacrificing my health or my day job’.”
 Gatgens now eats fish’n’chips once a week with his wife Claire.
 “My wife thinks it’s incredibly dumb but she’s very supportive.”

 The account catalogues condiment-free pictures of minimum-chip orders from shops around the city, listing the shop name, price and weight of each serve alongside a photo of the chips and a photo of the shop exterior.
 Gatgens’s current pick for best value is posted as the “Clubhouse Leader” in the account’s bio.
-Currently that’s Saint Charles Street Fish and Chippery in Seddon, which serves up 609 grams of crisp potato goodness for $4.
+At the time of publishing, it was Saint Charles Street Fish and Chippery in Seddon, which serves up 609 grams of crisp potato goodness for $4.

 Gatgens says he isn’t reviewing the chips or trying to set a universal serving standard.
 “Fish’n’chip shops are an institution.
 They shouldn’t go anywhere, and they shouldn’t change,” he says.
 But he does have his own personal standards for what constitutes a decent serve.